stevorackovic/stevorackovic.github.io/_pages/cv.md

 Professional Experience
 =======================

-**Data Scientist**
+**Machine Learning Engineer**
 *Sixsentix | Novi Sad* &nbsp;·&nbsp; *2025 – present*
-- Research and development with applications of Large Language Models in InsurTech
+- Research and development with applications of Natural Language Processing techniques and Large Language Models for integrated software testing
-- Developing an agentic pipeline for knowledge extraction from documents
-- Prompt engineering
+- Implementation of ML Ops best practices with the drive for improving and monitoring the models
-- Python, PostgreSQL, HuggingFace, LangChain, Azure, Git
+- ML Ops, Python, LangChain, Azure, Git

 **Data Scientist**
 *Vega IT | Novi Sad* &nbsp;·&nbsp; *2023 – 2025*